JeremyBradshaw7/RNSample/README.md

 give some insights into my coding level & style, but not enough to expose any company IP.

-The package.json shows what packages I've been using - the app makes heavy use of Redux for application state (though lately I've been making more use of context and react-native-query where previosuly I'd have resorted to Redux), and react-navigation for routing.
+The package.json shows what packages I've been using - the app makes heavy use of Redux for application state (though lately I've been making more use of context and react-native-query where previosuly I'd have resorted to Redux), and react-navigation for screen routing.
 Some of the older components and screens are class-based so you may see examples of those, but all new components are written as functional components (with hooks).

 NB.
 In almost 4 years of programming with RN I haven't yet hit a scenario where I need to write native modules for ios/android, I've